apache/openoffice-project/content/blog/merging_lotus_symphony_allegro_moderato.markdown

     <li>
 Create summary slide in .odp file which has expanded blank slides in,there is a crash.</li>
     <li>
-Calc crashed if paste unsupport formula from MS Excel</li>
+Calc crashed if paste unsupported formula from MS Excel</li>
     <li>
 Worksheet.Change event works not correctly</li>
     <li>